evilmartians/lefthook/docs/configuration.md

 # Configure lefthook

+> [!IMPORTANT]
+>
+> This documentation is stale and will be removed soon.
+Please check the new: https://evilmartians.github.io/lefthook/configuration/

 Lefthook [supports](#config-file) YAML, JSON, and TOML configuration.
 In this document `lefthook.yml` is used for simplicity.

 ## Config file